ar-webnox/web-snippets/README.md

-# A collection of reusable HTML, CSS, and JavaScript snippets for fast web development.
+# A collection of reusable HTML, CSS and JavaScript snippets for fast web development.